Hello and welcome.

 Warm and cozy.

-You can be seated in a chair on the edge of your bed or wherever you feel comfortable.
+You can be seated in a chair on the edge of your bed.

 Take a moment now to just settle in.

-Let your shoulders soften,
+Let your shoulders soften.

-Your neck release,
+Your neck release.

 Your jaw letting go.

-Just allow your breath to become natural and easy and just feel the flow,
+Become natural and easy and just feel the flow.

-Now before we begin the movement,
+Now before we begin the movement Just like you too.

 Or a memory that feels peaceful or comforting for you.

-This could be a walk in nature,
+This could be a walk in nature.

-Your favorite spot by the seaside,
+Your favorite spot by the seaside.

-Or a quiet garden,
+Or a quiet garden.

 Or simply the presence of someone who makes you feel safe.